-UPDATE March 17, 2014: In late February, Idaho became the seventh state to pass ag-gag.
-On March 17, Farm Forward sued Idaho in federal court in order to strike down the law as unconstitutional.
+UPDATE June 18, 2014: On March 17, Farm Forward sued Idaho in federal court to strike down its ag-gag law as unconstitutional.
+On June 16, the court denied a request by the Idaho Dairymen's Association to join the lawsuit in defense of the ag-gag law.
 Please support our efforts by asking your friends and family to sign the Stop Ag-Gag Petition at ag-gag.org.

 When Farm Forward Board Member and best-selling author Jonathan Safran Foer first became a father he felt compelled to find out more about meat production.
 Rebuffed by attempts to visit factory farms during daylight, his concern for his son led him to some middle-of-the-night, not-so-authorized visits to factory farms.1 In the past the worst Jonathan may have been guilty of was trespassing.
 Today he might be thrown in jail.